berylcczhang/TEST/doc/sphinx/cloudy.rst

    :ref:`sec-slugpy`).
 See :ref:`ssec-cloudy-output` for a description
    of the outputs.

+Note that some care is required in selecting the conditions passed to cloudy to ensure that the results are physically sensible.
+In particular, if you are stochastically sampling the IMF in a small cluster or a galaxy with a low star formation rate, there may be cluster or times where the total ionizing luminosity is very small, and no HII region should actually form.
+If you attempt to process these with cloudy it is very easy to produce non-sensical results, and/or to make cloudy abort.
+Use of the ``--qH0min`` keyword in :ref:`ssec-cloudy-slug-options` and similar steps to ensure that the calculations being performed are physically sensible is strongly encouraged.

 .. _ssec-cloudy-cluster:

 The cloudy_slug Physical Model: Integrated Mode Versus Cluster Mode